Aeroflot Flight N-826

 On Sunday 3 August 1969 an Antonov An-24 operating Aeroflot Flight N-826 (Рейс N-826 Аэрофлота Reys N-826 Aeroflota) crashed resulting in the death of all 55 people on board.
-An investigation revealed the cause of the accident was an in flight failure of the propeller attached to "No. 1" (left) engine.
+An investigation revealed the cause of the accident was an in flight failure of the propeller attached to "No. 1" (left) engine, which caused an explosive decompression.

 Accident

-Flight N-826 was a scheduled passenger flight from Voroshilovgrad to Lviv with stops at Dnipropetrovsk and Vinnytsia.
-At 15:47 the aircraft departed Dnipropetrovsk.
-At 15:58 the crew reported an altitude of 3,600 meters and received permission from ATC to climb to 4200 m.
+Flight N-826 was a scheduled passenger flight from Voroshilovgrad to Lviv, with stops at Dnipropetrovsk and Vinnytsia.
+At 15:47 (3:47 PM), the aircraft departed Dnipropetrovsk.
+At 15:58(3:58 PM), the crew reported an altitude of 3,600 meters (11,800 ft) and received permission from ATC to climb to 4200 m.
 This was the last radio transmission from Flight N-826.
-While climbing through 4,000 meters, the No. 2 propeller blade of the left engine separated from its hub and punctured the fuselage severing control cables for the stabilizer, ailerons and rudder rendering the aircraft uncontrollable.
-Because of the imbalance, the left propeller was detached.
+While climbing through 4,000 meters (around 13,100 ft), the No. 2 propeller blade of the left engine separated from its hub and punctured the fuselage, severing control cables for the stabilizer, ailerons, and rudder, rendering the aircraft uncontrollable.
+Because of the imbalance, the left propeller detached.
 The aircraft then banked left and entered a descent with its airspeed increasing.
 After a steep spiral, the airliner struck the ground at an angle of 45-50 degrees and at a speed of 500-550 km/h.
-At 16:06 ATC tried to communicate with Flight N-826 but received no answer.
+At 16:06(4:06 PM), ATC tried to communicate with Flight N-826, but received no answer.
 All further attempts at communication with the An-24 were unsuccessful.

 Aircraft

-The aircraft involved was an Antonov An-24B, serial number 77303206 and registered as CCCP-46248 and was handed over to the Lvovski aviation detachment of the Ukrainian Department of the Civil Air Fleet.
-The airliners production date was 23 March 1967 and at the time of the crash, it had a total of 4,557 flight hours with 4,789 pressurization cycles.
+The aircraft involved was an Antonov An-24B, serial number 77303206 and registered as CCCP-46248, and was handed over to the Lvovski aviation detachment of the Ukrainian Department of the Civil Air Fleet.
+The AN-24's production date was 23 March 1967, and at the time of the crash, it had a total of 4,557 flight hours with 4,789 pressurization cycles.

 Investigation

-Investigators discovered the propeller blade failed due to a fatigue fracture caused by corrosion.
+Investigators discovered the propeller blade failed due to a fatigue fracture caused by corrosion, which led to it hitting the fuselage, which destroyed all the control cables, making the crash inevitable.